KaitlinWan/WeinersNotLosers/README.md

     * Load Hot Dog Typer in browser and enjoy
 8. Select one of the three butons for choice of words and start typing!

+## APIs

+1. Bacon Lorem Ipsum: Text filler (meatified)
+2. FavQs: Generates a Quote of the Day
+3. Advice Slip: Generates a meaningful piece of advice